thomaswpp/mpquic-sbd/README.md

 ## 3.5 How to verify the experimental results

+Note:
-> **It is important to notice that AStream is DASH player emulator.
-So you will not see any video window screen during the experiments.
-Moreover, the client accomplishes the download of video segments but does not save them in the file system.**
+> **It is important to notice that AStream emulates a DASH player.
+This means that you will not see any video window screen during the experiments.
+Moreover, the AStream client accomplishes the download of video segments but does not save them in the file system, i.e., upon finishing an experiment, there are no dowloaded video segment files in the client node.

-You can find the video files in `dash/video/run/`.
+> You can find the video files in the server node in `dash/video/run/`. **

 To deploy MPQUIC-SBD in your experimental environment, follow instructions of the next section.